Lab Members

 Olivia Williamson, Sc.B.

 Olivia obtained her Sc.B. in Psychology from Brown University in May 2024.
-She joined Dr. Tso’s lab a research study coordinator in June 2024.
-Her research interest involve the behavioral and neurological mechanisms underlying psychiatric disorders, developing reliable assessment and treatment plans, and recognizing the impact of diverse life experiences on clinical outcomes.
+She joined Dr. Tso’s lab as a research study coordinator in June 2024.
+Her research interests involve the behavioral and neurological mechanisms underlying psychiatric disorders, developing reliable assessment and treatment plans, and recognizing the impact of diverse life experiences on clinical outcomes.
 Olivia plans to pursue a Ph.D. in Clinical Psychology.
 She spends her free time doing nature walks, mastering the art of crochet, and enjoying live music.

 Undergraduate Research Assistants